ConceptJunkie/CoolNumbers/README.md

 # partitions.txt

 The first 100,000 integer partitions where each value represents the number of ways the value can be broken down into distinct integer partitions.

+The first 10000 have been verified against OEIS, and a few of the rest have been spot checked against Wolfram Alpha.